Hyperthermic Toxidromes; Serotonin Syndrome, Malignant Hyperthermia, and Neuroleptic Malignant Syndrome

 Cyproheptadine treats serotonin syndrome, not hypertensive crisis

-MAOI + cheese → Hypertensive crisis
+MAOI + cheese → Hypertensive crisis (cheese reaction)

 SSRI + MAOI → Serotonin syndrome